John Kerry: 2004 presidential campaign

 During his bid to be elected president in 2004, Kerry frequently criticized President George W. Bush for starting the Iraq War.
 While Kerry had initially voted in support of authorizing President Bush to use force in dealing with Saddam Hussein, he voted against an $87 billion supplemental appropriations bill to pay for the subsequent war.
-His statement on March 16, 2004, "I actually did vote for the $87 billion before I voted against it", helped the Bush campaign to paint him as a flip-flopper and has been cited as contributing to Kerry's defeat.
+His statement on March 16, 2004, "I actually did vote for the $87 billion before I voted against it", helped the Bush campaign paint him as a flip-flopper and has been cited as contributing to Kerry's defeat.